 The Condominium Management Regulatory Authority of Ontario (CMRAO) is a self-funded non-profit corporation that is accountable to the Ontario Ministry of Government and Consumer Services (MGCS).
-As a newly appointed regulatory body providing oversight of condominium managers and management firms, the CMRAO will help protect consumers in Ontario’s rapidly growing condo industry.
+As a regulatory body providing oversight of condo managers and management companies, the CMRAO helps to protect consumers in Ontario’s rapidly growing condo industry.

-Regulation by the CMRAO means condominium managers and management firms will be licensed, meet minimum education requirements and comply with a code of ethics.
-Meeting these standards will enhance the integrity of the sector, elevating the profession and providing condo owners with confidence in those who manage their important investment.
+Regulation by the CMRAO means condo managers and management companies will be licensed, meet minimum education requirements and comply with a code of ethics.
+Meeting these standards will enhance the integrity of the sector, elevate the profession and provide condo owners with confidence in those who manage their important investment.

 The CMRAO works in the public interest to license and regulate condo management professionals.
 This body was created through provincial legislation (Condominium Management Services Act, 2015), following an extensive 18-month review of Ontario’s condo law.

 The CMRAO builds trust in condo management services and protects condominium communities in a variety of ways.
 We elevate the profession through a mandatory licensing program, enforce educational and training requirements and manage a licensee complaints process.